Competitive eating: Rules and overview of events

 Competitive eating contests often adhere to an 8, 10, 12, or 15 minute time limit.
 Most contests are presided over by a master of ceremonies, whose job is to announce the competitors prior to the contest and keep the audience engaged throughout the contest with enthusiastic play-by-play commentary and amusing anecdotes.
 A countdown from 10 usually takes place at the end of the contest, with all eating coming to an end with the expiration of time.

 Many professional contests also employ a series of judges, whose role is to enforce the contest rules and warn eaters about infractions.
 Judges will also be called upon to count or weigh each competitor's food and certify the results of the contest prior to the winner being announced.

 Many eaters will attempt to put as much food in their mouths as possible during the final seconds of a contest, a practice known by professionals as "chipmunking".
 If chipmunking is allowed in a contest, eaters are given a reasonable amount of time (typically less than two minutes) to swallow the food or risk a deduction from their final totals.

 In many contests, eaters are allowed to dunk foods in water or other liquids in order to soften the food and make it easier to chew and swallow.
 Dunking typically takes place with foods involving a bun or other doughy parts.
 Professional contests often enforce a limit on the number of times competitors are allowed to dunk food.

 Competitors are required to maintain a relatively clean eating surface throughout the contest.
 Excess debris after the contest results in a deduction from the eater's final totals.

-If, at any point during or immediately after the contest, a competitor regurgitates any food, he or she will be disqualified.
+If, at any point during or immediately after the contest, a competitor regurgitates any food, they will be disqualified.
 Vomiting, also known as a "reversal", or, as ESPN and the Nathan's Hot Dog Eating Contest call it, a "reversal of fortune", includes obvious signs of vomiting as well as any small amounts of food that may fall from the mouth deemed by judges to have come from the stomach.
 Small amounts of food already in the mouth prior to swallowing are excluded from this rule.